lyhue1991/eat_tensorflow2_in_30_days/Chapter5-5.md

 * categorical_crossentropy (Categorical Cross Entropy, for multiple classification, requires one-hot encoding for the label; the class-type implementation is `CategoricalCrossentropy`)

-* sparse_categorical_crossentropy (Sparse Categorical Cross Entropy, used for multiple classification, requires label to be encoded by order; the class-type implementation is `SparseCategoricalCrossentropy`)
+* sparse_categorical_crossentropy (Sparse Categorical Cross Entropy, used for multiple classification, requires ordinal encoding; the class-type implementation is `SparseCategoricalCrossentropy`)

 * hinge (Hinge loss function, for binary classification, famous for the application as loss function in Support Vector Machine (SVM); the class-type implementation is `Hinge`)